Lucy-Family-Institute/CSSR-Workshop-Scrapy/README.md

-# Scrape Webpage with Scrapy
+# Scrape Webpage with Python
 Author: Yang Xu (yxu6@nd.edu)

 ## Overview

-This is the introduction of the Workshop offered by Lucy Family Institute-Center for Social Science Research.
+This is the introduction of the Workshop offered by Lucy Family Institute - Center for Social Science Research.

-Web scraping is the process of fetching webpage content and extracting the desired data.
-It can be used in many fields, such as data science, online content monitoring.
+Scrapy is a fast high-level web crawling and web scraping Python framework, used to crawl websites and extract structured data from their pages.
+It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

-The workshop introduces the knowledge related to the web scraping, involves hands-on project to scrape, parse and extract desired data from webpage using Scrapy.
+The workshop provides an introduction to web scraping, and involves a hands-on project to scrape, parse and extract desired data from a webpage using Scrapy.

 Participants will learn:
 1. HTTP protocol basics involved in a web scraping instance
-2. Set up code to send request to remote server
+2. Set up Scrapy to send request to remote server
-3. Parse response with html element marker
+3. Parse HTML response
 4. Using regex to locate desired data and extract

 ## Prior Knowledge